Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 How much does a mobile card terminal cost for a market stall in Switzerland?

-Depending on the provider and model, you pay a one-time purchase price of CHF 39–200 or a monthly rental fee of CHF 9–30.
+Depending on the provider and model, you pay a one-off purchase price of EUR 39–200 or a monthly rent of EUR 9–30.
 In addition, there are transaction fees of typically 1.3–2.5 % per payment.
 Monthly fixed costs are not additionally charged by many providers.

 View detailed response